- Adult-Gerontological NP

 How do I find a clinical site?

 Clinical experiences are an integral part of the program.
 Students have used a variety of clinical sites to gain a broad clinical experience.
 The Nursing Clinical Placement Coordinator will assist students in finding clinical placements.
 While we try to accommodate student’s preferred clinical locations, numerous variables go into clinical placements.
 Currently, placements are prioritized to North Dakota, Minnesota, South Dakota and Wisconsin.
-Placements in your state in not guaranteed.
-Applicants to this program are encouraged to consider clinical placement prior to applying.
+Placement in your state is not guaranteed.

 Who can precept me in the clinical area?